Waitakere Ranges – Guide for Backpackers

 The Hillary Trail is not quite Everest but it can at least be your own personal Everest, as there are plenty of steep climbs to challenge yourself.

 As for accommodation on your hike, there are three campsites that easily accessed from the trail: Karamatura, Pararaha and Craw.
 These must be booked in advance and there is a tiny fee to use them.
 There are very basic facilities with untreated water supplies.
 However, you can get supplies from Piha and Muriwai Beach.
+For more information about camping in the Waitakere Ranges, check out Where to Camp in Auckland.

 THE BEST OF THE REST!